matsen/pplacer/_sources/faq.txt

     publisher={BioMed Central Ltd}
   }

-At some point we will write something up for the new pplacer, guppy, taxtastic, etc., but if you use a method implemented in guppy (such as edge PCA) we hope you will cite the paper describing that method.
+If you use a method implemented in guppy (such as edge PCA) we hope you will cite the paper describing that method.

 Why is pplacer taking up so much memory?
 ----------------------------------------